PojavLauncherTeam/VGPU/README.md

 Other converters:
 (Based on simple contextual judgments)
-Supports assigning nonconst variables to const variables within a block.
+Supports assigning nonconst variables to const variables within a block. not supported declaring array sizes with simple variables initialized to constants yet.
-Supports declaring array sizes with simple variables initialized to constants.
+The % mod operator is not yet supported (this causes MC1.17 to fail because shader uses %)

 About mipmap: